 Whether you're a new teacher or tenure teacher, we all need support.

-It started on the idea of know we can support each other, we can grow together through this.
-So that's how it started as a new teacher and it's grown since then.
-As I said, we support new teachers, tenure teachers, anyone passionate about education, because I technically I'm not a new teacher anymore, but I feel for new teachers because I once was a new teacher.
+It started with the idea of knowing we can support each other; we can grow together through this.
+So that's how it started as a new teacher, and it's grown since then.
+As I said, we support new teachers, tenure teachers, and anyone passionate about education because, technically, I'm not a new teacher anymore.
+Still, I feel for new teachers because I once was a new teacher.
 And let's face it, we all were new teachers at one point.
 So with that being said, I just love the opportunity to work with new teachers.
 Not only that, but we all also need support.

-Now, for those of us who are listening, how do we get involved in connecting with new teachers for those who are listening?
-Where can we find this community that's thriving and supporting new educators as we enter our first year into teaching?
+Now, for those who are listening, how do we get involved in connecting with new teachers for those who are listening?
+Where can we find this thriving community supporting new educators as we enter our first year of teaching?

-It's at New Teachers Connect_ IG and of course, the IG stands for Instagram, just so you know.
+It's at New Teachers Connect_ IG, and of course, the IG stands for Instagram, just so you know.
 We are also on Facebook.
-On Facebook is where you can find our private Facebook group, also titled New Teachers Connect.
+On Facebook is where you can find our private Facebook group, New Teachers Connect.
 Once you join the group, new teachers connect on Facebook.
-That's where you'll have access to opportunities to serve and the community.
+That's where you'll have access to opportunities to serve the community.
 We do fundraisers.
 Not only that, but we also love to shout out what our members are doing.

-Teachers are doing amazing things not just in s but outside of the classroom.
-So our motto is serving beyond the classroom, because we recognize that we do great things every day and we are able to serve beyond the classroom, like I said, through the community service events, through the fundraisers.
-And not only that, we want to promote our new teachers to take on those ideas that maybe as a new teacher, they may feel that they don't have the experience to do want to provide them with a platform to say, hey, we're here to support you.
+Teachers are doing amazing things not just in s but outside the classroom.
+So our motto is serving beyond the classroom because we recognize that we do great things every day, and we can serve beyond the classroom, like I said, through the community service events, through the fundraisers.
+And not only that, we want to promote our new teachers to take on those ideas that maybe a new teacher may feel that they don't have the experience to do want to provide them with a platform to say, hey, we're here to support you.